 A. It 100% depends on the state.
-New York is starting strong with creating a solid foundation as they begin their recreational legalization.
-When Colorado first legalized we started with 60% of every cannabis CEO was minority or woman , specifically in Denver.
+New York is starting strong by creating a solid foundation as they begin its recreational legalization.
+When Colorado first legalized we started with 60% of every cannabis CEO being minority or woman, specifically in Denver.
 Now it is currently down to 8%.
 This happens because investors buy the companies.
-We need the diversity!
-It is cannabis culture.
+We need diversity!
+It is a cannabis culture.
 The NCIA makes policies nationally and has a comprehensive social equity plan to reference for those nationwide.

 Since CBD nanoparticles are so much smaller than regular CBD molecules, they can travel through mucous membranes in the mouth and esophagus–thresholds that the CBD molecules in oil are too large to pass through.
 By traveling through these cellular membranes, CBD nanoparticles take a shortcut into the bloodstream, bypassing the internal organs where the CBD molecules in oil go to waste.
 As a result, nearly all of the CBD in an initial dosage reaches the bloodstream to produce active effects.”

-Q. Pros and Cons to different types of extraction- CO2 vs. Solvents vs. Solvent less?
+Q. Pros and Cons of different types of extraction- CO2 vs. Solvents vs. Solvent less?

 A. CO2 has limitations and is hard to scale.
 Fire regulators don’t like gases and become incredibly stringent on inspections and requirements for facilities.
-Ethanol is well known and can run continuously however there is a huge federal excise tax on alcohol from the time of prohibition.
+Ethanol is well known and can run continuously however there is a huge federal excise tax on alcohol since the time of prohibition.
 If you’re looking to avoid this tax check out 710Spirits for your ethanol needs.
-New press and solvent less extraction is good for specialty brands that do small batches of products, however it’s difficult to ramp up production as a business grows because of the small batch sizes.
+New press and solventless extraction are good for specialty brands that do small batches of products, however, it’s difficult to ramp up production as a business grows because of the small batch sizes.